ArthurSpirling/stylest2/compare_stylest_stylest2/compare_original.md

 ```

 When we compare top terms that are common across the two models, we see
-that the influence of these terms is very similar between and .
+that the influence of these terms is very similar between `stylest` and `stylest2`.